-We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over management's accounting for acquired stores, including controls over the review of assumptions underlying the purchase price allocation and accuracy of the underlying data used.
-For example, we tested controls over the determination of the fair value of the land and building assets, including the controls over the review of the valuation models and the underlying assumptions used to develop such estimates.
+We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over management's accounting for acquired stores, including controls over the review of significant assumptions underlying the purchase price allocation and accuracy of the underlying data used.
+For example, we tested controls over the determination of the fair value of the land and building assets, including the controls over the review of the valuation models and the underlying significant assumptions used to develop such estimates.

-For the 2022 store acquisitions described above, our procedures included, but were not limited to, evaluating the Company's valuation methodologies and evaluating the significant assumptions used to determine the fair value of the assets acquired.
-For certain of these asset acquisitions, we tested the completeness and accuracy of the underlying data by, among other things, recalculating the current replacement cost of buildings and comparing the adjustments for the age, class, height, square footage, condition, location, and turnkey factor with the acquired assets to industry publications.
-Additionally, we also compared significant assumptions, including prices per square foot to third-party sources such as recent land sales.
-For certain of these asset acquisitions, we involved our valuation specialists to assist in the assessment of the methodology utilized by the Company, in addition to performing corroborative analyses to assess whether the conclusions in the valuation were supported by observable market data.
-For example, our valuation specialists used independently identified data sources to evaluate management's selected comparable land sales and replacement cost assumptions.
+For the 2023 store acquisitions described above, our procedures included, but were not limited to, reading the purchase and sale agreements and other closing documents, evaluating whether the Company had appropriately determined the transaction was an asset acquisition or business combination and performing sensitivity analyses.
+For certain of these store acquisitions, we also evaluated the methods and significant assumptions used by the Company to determine the fair value of the land and buildings and tested the completeness and accuracy of the underlying data supporting the significant assumptions and estimates.
+Additionally, for certain of these asset acquisitions, we involved our valuation specialists to assist in the assessment of the methodology utilized by the Company, in addition to performing corroborative analyses to assess whether the conclusions in the valuation were supported by observable market data.
+For example, our valuation specialists used independently identified data sources to evaluate management's selected comparable land sales and building replacement cost assumptions.